-We’re proud that our Natural Health Support Range is Vet recommended and has been carefully created by our Nutritionist, Sara.
+We’re proud that our Natural Health Support Range is Vet recommended and has been carefully created by our Nutritionists, Sarah & Carrie.
 But what is Vet recommended dog food?
-We asked Sara about the Vet approval process and why it is beneficial for your dog to feed a Vet recommended diet.
+We asked them both about the Vet approval process and why it is beneficial for your dog to feed a Vet recommended diet.

 Our Vet recommended stamp means that our recipes and scientific literature have been reviewed by an independent, practicing, small animal Vet.
 Our Natural Health Support Vet recommend range includes, Healthy Heart, Simply Gentle, Lean & Tasty and Joints & Coat products.